zyl009/gisproject.group3.github.io/README.md

-# GIS 2023 - Politecnico di Milano
+# GIS PROJECT 2023 - Politecnico di Milano
-Repository for the Web Development part of the GIS lessons 2023 - 2024.
+Repository for the gis project

-The contents of this repository are entirely for learning purposes.
-All contents and code is completely open and available and based on open-source software.

-Students are encouraged to fork and and modify this template as much as they want.

 ## Installing
 Clone the repository using the command